Superconducting Super Collider: Partial construction and financial issues

 Estimates of the additional cost caused by not using existing physical and human infrastructure at Fermilab in Illinois range from $495 million to $3.28 billion.

 Leaders hoped to get financial support from Europe, Canada, Japan, Russia, and India.
 This was hindered by promotion of the project as promoting American superiority.
 European funding remained at CERN, which was already working on the Large Hadron Collider.
-India pledged $50 million, but talks with Japan foundered over trade tensions in the automobile industry.
+India pledged $50 million, but talks with Japan floundered over trade tensions in the automobile industry.
 A US-Japanese trade mission where SSC funding was supposed to be discussed ended in the George H. W. Bush vomiting incident.

+Construction began in 1991.
 Congress began appropriating annual funding for the project.
-In 1992, it was opposed by a majority of the House of Representatives (231-181), but was included in the final reconciled budget due to support in the Senate (62-32).
+In 1992, it was opposed by the majority of the House of Representatives (231–181), but was included in the final reconciled budget due to support in the Senate (62–32).

 Early in 1993, a group supported by funds from project contractors organized a public relations campaign to lobby Congress directly in support of the project.

 In February, the General Accounting Office reported a $630 million overrun in the $1.25 billion construction budget.
 By March, the New York Times reported the estimated total cost had grown to $8.4 billion.
 In June, the non-profit Project on Government Oversight released a draft audit report by the Department of Energy's Inspector General heavily criticizing the Super Collider for its high costs and poor management by officials in charge of it.

 The Inspector General investigated $500,000 in questionable expenses over three years, including $12,000 for Christmas parties, $25,000 for catered lunches, and $21,000 for the purchase and maintenance of office plants.
 The report also concluded that there was inadequate documentation for $203 million in project spending, or 40% of the money spent up to that point.

-In 1993, Clinton tried to prevent the cancellation by asking Congress to continue "to support this important and challenging effort" through completion because "abandoning the SSC at this point would signal that the United States is compromising its position of leadership in basic science".
+In 1993 U.S. President Bill Clinton tried to prevent the cancellation by asking Congress to continue "to support this important and challenging effort" through completion because "abandoning the SSC at this point would signal that the United States is compromising its position of leadership in basic science".